The Story

 Cookie Walukas - Producer

-Cookie Walukas (they/she) is a queer filmmaker driven by obsession with cinema, art, photography and pop culture.
+Cookie Walukas (they/them) is a queer filmmaker driven by obsession with cinema, art, photography and pop culture.
 Harking from alma mater University of Southern California’s School of Cinematic Arts, they live, laugh, love and work in Los Angeles and New York City sometimes.
-They currently work as Senior Producer at Liquid Death.
 Clients include: Beyoncé, Prince Harry and Meghan Markle, Mariah Carey, Apple, ABC, Disney, and all of the major record labels.